FichteFoll/hexchat-addons/README.md

 or haven't talked in a certain period
 (60 minutes by default).

-- Muted events are: Joins, Parts, Renames and Mode Changes.
+- Muted events are:
+  joins, parts, renames and mode changes.
 - If a recently joined user starts talking, his 'Join' event is late-emitted with the original timestamp.
 - Handles renames.